Marek Krajčí: Personal life

 Krajčí worked for over 20 years as a pediatric cardiologist.
 He is married with his wife Kamila, with whom he fathered 6 children.
 They reside in his native Bratislava.

 Krajčí is a Baptist.
 He also served as a lay minister in Slovak congregations.
 He is an author of various Christian music, including three albums of praise and worship and one children's album.
 He was also the editor-in-chief of the magazine Step of Christians in Society.

+Christians in The City

+Krajčí is the founder of the Christians in the City platform, which connects Christian communities and various non-governmental organizations in Bratislava.
+Among the platform’s best-known projects is its I Love My City festival, during which hundreds of volunteers help people in need, support social care facilities and in cooperation with city districts, clean and revitalize public spaces, parks, and forests.